mitmath/julia-mit/README.md

 Basically, we are using Julia because, unlike Matlab or Python or R, it **scales better to real computational problems** — you can write performance-critical "inner loops" in Julia, whereas similar tasks in other high-level languages often require one to drop down to C or similar low-level languages.
+(See e.g. [this 6.172 lecture](https://bit.ly/2QUrgB4) on performance in Julia vs. Python.)
 Because of this, we are using Julia more and more in our own research, and we want to **teach using software tools that we really employ ourselves**.

-## Using Julia on juliabox

-The simplest way to use Julia is to go to <a href="https://juliabox.com/">juliabox.com</a>.
-Once you log in (e.g. with a gmail account), you can run Julia code online (on Amazon Cloud servers) via the browser-based Jupyter notebook interface without installing *anything* on your computer.
-Unfortunately, this is only a 30-day free trial, but it is an easy way to try things out.

 ## Installing Julia and IJulia

-You'll eventually want to install Julia on your own computer.
-Your code will run faster and won't require a network connection, but can still use the same browser-based notebook interface.

 First, [download the 1.5 release of Julia](https://julialang.org/downloads/) run the installer.
 Then run the Julia application (double-click on